vipulnaik/diet-exercise-health/events/2025/2025-10-22-dental-cleaning.md

 ## Further reflection and practice updates

+NOTE: This section was written on Sunday 2025-11-02, 11 days after the dental cleaning, but based on bullet points written immediately after the dental cleaning, further refined over the next few days.

 The unexpectedly negative results of the dental cleaning left me pondering what had changed, and what I should do differently going forward.
 Some of the improvements going forward may not specifically